sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 >  OPTIONAL.
 Lists the acceptable LoAs for this authentication.
 See (below).

-code_challenge and code_challenge_method

->  OPTIONAL.
-The use of PKCE is REQUIRED in Use Cases where public clients are involved and is RECOMMENDED in Use Cases where confidential clients are involved.

 claims

 > OPTIONAL.
 This parameter is used to request specific Claims.
-The value is a JSON object listing the requested Claims.
+The value is a JSON object listing the requested Claims, as specified in section 5.5 of [[OpenID.Core]].

-client_assertion_type

-> REQUIRED.
-MUST be set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

-client_assertion

-> OPTIONAL.
-The value of the signed Client authentication JWT generated as described below.
-The Relying Party must generate a new assertion JWT for each call to the token endpoint.
+code_challenge

+>  RECOMMENDED.
+Code challenge as in PKCE [[RFC7636]].
+The use of PKCE is REQUIRED in Use Cases where public clients are involved and is RECOMMENDED in Use Cases where confidential clients are involved.

+code_challenge_method

+> REQUIRED, in case `code_challenge` is present.
+MUST use the value of 'S256'.

 A sample request may look like:
 ```